SKocur/3D-Vertex-Engine/README.md

 # 3D-Vertex-Engine
-3D graphics engine written using OpenGL and C++.
+3D graphics engine written using OpenGL and C/C++.